 Use Diatomaceous Earth

 Diatomaceous Earth has been proven to be effective against a variety of bugs.
 The idea is that you sprinkle this powder on your lawn and it’ll cause decreased mobility in the ants and eventually they’ll die of dehydration.

 There are a few flaws with this though;

-- The word ‘eventually’ means it’s not a quick remedy
+- The word ‘eventually’ means it’s not the quickest remedy

 - It’ll only kill the ants that come into contact with it, not the whole nest

-That’s why I recommend you use a professional ant killer.
+Another solution I recommend you use is a professional ant killer.